gAndy50/EuIup/README.md

 Update: 6/13/16

 Change some code so users will not have to change code to use EuIup on their desired platform.

+Update: 7/7/16

+Added some more functions and updated for Iup 3.1.9

 Euphoria's site: htpp://rapideuphoria.com